tfausak/tfausak.github.io/_posts/2026-03-25-haskell-weekly.md

 Also I will periodically export the subscriber list and store it somewhere else.

 I'm sorry for the mishap.
-If you'd like to continue receiving the Haskell Weekly newsletter as an email, please re-subscribe.
+If you'd like to continue receiving the Haskell Weekly newsletter as an email, please re-subscribe here: <https://haskellweekly.news/newsletter.html>.